Reliance Broadcasting Unlimited: PEP TV

 PEP TV (formerly Community TV3 from 2010s to 2021) was a regional/community cable channel launched in 2004 by Angeles City Cable Television Network (ACCTN).
 It aired infotainment and public affairs programming catered to the Central Luzon community.
 On March 20, 2024, PEP TV ended its broadcast.

 UFM

 105.5 UFM (DWDU) was an FM radio station at the Clark Freeport Zone, Pampanga.
 It aired as an Adult Hits-formatted station.
-UFM was shut down on April 2024 and its frequency leased to JRS Newsline Multimedia Corporation of real-estate magnate Joel Mapiles.
+UFM was shut down in April 2024 and its frequency leased to JRS Newsline Multimedia Corporation of real-estate magnate Joel Mapiles.